claudiusask/foreman-katello/foreman-katello/STEP - 4 - Puppet Integration, Partition tables, Medium(Media).md

   2. multi_host_deploy.sh
   3. update_host_mac.sh
   4. macadd_scripts.ps1
  <b> 1.
 Hosts.csv: </b> So in this what i added were HOSTNAME,00:00:00:00.
 First we add hostname without fQDN, so just the hostname and after the comma we can add MAC_Address.
+We can add other hosts on each new line.

  <b> 2.
 Multi_host_deploy.sh Script: </b> In this we added the following script:

 ```
   #!/bin/bash